MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-gpu/gpu-aks-content.md

-This article provides guidance on running workloads that use GPU Nodes on an Azure Kubernetes Service (AKS) cluster efficiently.
+This article provides guidance on efficiently running workloads that use GPU Nodes on an Azure Kubernetes Service (AKS) cluster.
 It focuses on selecting the right SKU, using GPU nodes to train machine learning models, and using GPU nodes to run inferences on AKS.

 ## Scenarios

-GPU workloads can get expensive, so cloud engineers should carefully consider deploying an AKS cluster with GPU nodes.
-Although the need for GPU-based nodes isn't common, it's crucial to understand when deploying GPU nodes in your AKS cluster is warranted.
+Running GPU workloads can be expensive.
+It's crucial to understand when to deploy GPU-based nodes in your AKS clusters to avoid unnecessary cost.

-GPUs are purpose-built for graphics, AI/ML, and other specialized tasks, which can seamlessly extend to any compute-intensive workload.
-In contrast, CPUs prioritize latency optimization, excelling in managing intricate logic and branching, while GPUs are optimized for throughput and effectively handle straightforward arithmetic and vector operations.
+GPUs are purpose-built for graphics, AI/ML, and specialized tasks, making them ideal for compute-intensive workloads.
+While CPUs excel in managing intricate logic and branching, GPUs are optimized for throughput and efficient handling of straightforward arithmetic and vector operations.

 Despite understanding GPU optimization and utilizing compute-intensity as a decision factor, determining when to use GPUs for AKS workloads isn't always straightforward.
 To gain better insight into GPU utilization for AKS workloads, let's explore some workload examples.